rinocloud/rinocloud-python/README.md

 ```

 # Querying
-Rinocloudpy also contains tools for querying.
+Rinocloud also contains tools for querying.
 You can query any and multiple metadata fields of all objects saved to Rinocloud.
 ## Creating a query object
 To make a query, you must create a query object:
 ```python
 qobj = rino.Query()
 ```
 ## Adding filters
 Next, you can add filters to the query object.
-Rinocloudpy allows you to filter using the following operators:
+Rinocloud allows you to filter using the following operators:
 ```
 'lt' - less than,
 'lte' - less than or equal to,